nikhilkalhan92/Project-4---Full-Stack/README.md

 Returning Visitor Goals
 -   As a Returning Visitor, I want to log back into the terminal.
 -   As a Returning Visitor, I want to like and comment discussions
--   As a Returning Visitor, I want to edit any previous comments or start topics.

 Frequent User Goals
 -   As a Frequent User, I want to check to see if there are more debates being added by various users and to get involved with the community.